Pooriya-Kh/ViT-Neurodegenerative-Diagnosis/README.md

 # Notes
 * We used a third-party module for CNN Grad-CAM implementation.
 The Grad-CAM codes will be uploaded once we ensure there are no copyright issues.
 * Please refer to [ADNI](https://adni.loni.usc.edu/)'s website to download the dataset.
+* Please contact me by [email](mailto:pooriya.khyr@gmail.com).

+# To Do:
+* Improve generalization: try to find a training recipe that is less prone to overfitting.
+*